 Sure, if you write a blog post, eventually users will begin trickling in over time.

 If you want to get the most out of your articles though, you’ll need a promotional strategy you can follow.
-For 2018 and beyond, try out some of the following to drive more traffic quickly.

 I love this strategy and still use it to this day.